-No cash was paid for interest or taxes for the years ended December 31, 2021 and 2020.
+No cash was paid for interest or taxes for the years ended December 31, 2022 and 2021.

-There were no significant non-cash investing and financing transactions during the year ended December 31, 2021.
+There were no significant non-cash investing and financing transactions during the years ended December 31, 2022 and 2021 not disclosed elsewhere in these consolidated financial statements.